Drafted: ROUND: 1 - Pick Number: 7 (NYG)

 - Height can be a detriment in short-yardage, defender can get under his pads to hold the line.

-- Susceptible to speed rushers.
-Has only average quickness off the snap and doesn't possess the acceleration to corral defenders once they cross his face.
+- Can be susceptible to speed rushers.
+Doesn't have elite quickness off the snap and doesn't possess the top-level acceleration to corral defenders once they cross his face.

 How other scouting services rate Evan Neal (Overall Rank)

 All Scouts AveragePosition Rank